muskanmi/HTML_CSS_site/README.md

-A simple website template build using HTML,CSS and Javascript with responsive.
+A simple website template build using HTML,CSS and Javascript having responsive design.